 Ace businessman & philanthropist Sanjay Dalmia is one of the several people deeply worried about the increasing influence of Western culture over Indian youth.
-According to Sanjay Dalmia, excessive influence of foreign customs and sense of morality is greatly changing the social and moral behavior, our love and respect for others.
+According to Sanjay Dalmia, the excessive influence of foreign customs and a sense of morality is greatly changing the social and moral behavior, our love, and respect for others.

 “Only a few are interested in making adjustments and share their things with other family members today.
 The word ‘privacy’ is given greater importance.
 Love & respect towards others, especially elders, is decreasing day by day.
-People are busy to care for each other.
+People are busy caring for each other.
 This is strictly contradictory to what Indian values stand for unity, mutual respect, and care,” says Sanjay Dalmia.

 The nationalist business mogul is not entirely wrong in his concern.
 The traditional ‘joint family’ system has taken a backseat with the evolution of modern, nuclear families.
 However, despite all the freedom and privacy the system provides, it lacks in something pretty basic an essential to a family – the guidance and experience of the elders.

 The fact that both parents in most families are working, only adds to the woes.
 While both men and women have the equal right to pursue their career, the absence of grandparents in the household often leave children alone, at the mercy of the domestic help.
 They lack the moral and ethical values that they should’ve been learning from their parents and grandparents, end up grasping whatever they are exposed to in the absence of the family.

 Another aspect of Western influence on the current generation is the increase in failed marriages.
 While the divorce rate in India still ranks among the lowest in the world, the number of failed marriages has been on a rise from the last few decades.
 Indian culture regards marriage as a sacrament, not a contract, and both participants make equal efforts to honor the relationship.